hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 import {GET_MY_TODOS} from './TodoPrivateList';
 ```

-Let's define the updateCache function to read and write to cache.
+Let's define the update function to read and write to cache.

 ```typescript
 addTodo(e) {